ihollander/deploying-demo-frontend/README.md

 - [Netlify Redirects](https://docs.netlify.com/routing/redirects/)

-Your redirects file should look like this:
+Your redirects file should be placed in the `public` folder.
+It look like this:

 ```txt
 /*    /index.html   200